-The direct computation method is a reliable technique that was used before to handle Fredholm integral equations in Chapter 4, Fredholm integral equations in this chapter.
+The direct computation method is a reliable technique that was used before to handle Fredholm integral equations in Chapter 4, Fredholm integrodifferential equations in Chapter 6, and systems of Fredholm integral equations in this chapter.
 The direct computation method will be applied to solve the systems of Fredholm integro-differential equations of the second kind in a parallel manner to our treatment that was used before.
 The method approaches any Fredholm equation in a direct manner and gives the solution in an exact form and not in a series form.
 The method will be applied for the degenerate or separable kernels of the form